mmu-webdesign/Level4-web-term-1/HTML/semantics.md

 When approaching which markup to use, ask yourself, "What element(s) best describe/represent the data that I'm going to populate?"
 For example, is it a list of data?; ordered, unordered?; is it an article with sections and an aside of related information?; does it list out definitions?; is it a figure or image that needs a caption?; should it have a header and a footer in addition to the global site-wide header and footer?; etc.

 ## Deeper Learning
+To get a better understanding of this topic use the following resources.

 > Article: Paul Boag - [Semantic code: What?
 Why?
 How?](https://boagworld.com/dev/semantic-code-what-why-how/)